cnyper/snp/README.md

   Platform|MCU|Example Boards
   --------|---|-------
 Any Graphical LCD screen 128x64 pixels
-I've got a stock Ender 5, which in Marlin 2.0.3 uses a display described as CR10_StockDisplay
+I've got a stock Ender 5, which in Marlin 2.0.x uses a display described as CR10_StockDisplay

+rename file in Marlin folder to be just "_Bootscreen.h"